Skip to main content

 Single credit pool — runs + AI together

-Per-user, per-flow, premium connectors, AI Builder credits
+Per-user, per-process, premium connectors, AI/Copilot credits

 Microsoft 365 / Dynamics depth